 What is Impact Investing?

-Investments made into companies, organisations, vehicles and funds with the intent of generating both a financial return and a positive social or environmental impact.
-For an investment to qualify, the positive social or environmental impact has to be conscious, defined and measured.
-The requirement for a financial gain seeks to eliminate the dilemma for investors torn between the desire to contribute to projects that deliver positive social, economic and environmental benefits, and the ones that generate a positive return on their investment.
+The requirement for financial gain seeks to eliminate the dilemma for investors torn between the desire to contribute to projects that deliver positive social, economic and environmental benefits and those that generate a positive return on their investment.

 Why is Green Technology Important?